jamamp/jamamp.github.io/FloatplaneAPIDocs/ReSlateDocs/index.md

 	1. `/api/v2/auth/logout` - Logout at a later point in time
 1. Home page
 	1. `/api/v3/user/subscriptions` - Get the user's active subscriptions
-	1. `/api/v3/content/creator/list` - Using the subscriptions, show a home page with content from all subscriptions
-		1. Supply all creator identifiers from the subscriptions
-		1. This should be paginated
+    1. `/api/v3/creator/info` - Get more information on subscribed creators
-	1. `/api/v2/creator/info` - Also show a list of creators that the user can select
+        1. Shows a list of creators that the user can select
 		1. Note that this can search and return multiple creators.
 The V3 version only works for a single creator at a time.
+	1. `/api/v3/content/creator/list` - Using the subscriptions, show a home page with content from all subscriptions/subscribed creators
+		1. Supply all creator identifiers from the subscriptions
+		1. This is be paginated
 1. Creator page
 	1. `/api/v3/creator/info` - Get more details for the creator to display, including if livestreams are available
-	1. `/api/v3/content/creator` - Show recent content by the creator
+	1. `/api/v3/content/creator` - Show recent content by that creator (as opposed to all subscribed creators, above)
 	1. `/api/v2/plan/info` - Show available plans the user can subscribe to for the creator
 1. Content page
 	1. `/api/v3/content/post` - Show more detailed information about a piece of content, including text description, available attachments, metadata, interactions, etc.